-Subsection (a)(1) - This provision establishes the traditional, vertical liability shield to protect associated members, protected-series managers, and protected-series transferees of a protected series of a series limited liability company against status-based liability for a debt, obligation, or other liability of the protected series or of the company and is based on Uniform Limited Liability Company Act (2006) (Last Amended 2013), Section 304(a).
-The shield is effective only against status-based liability - i.e., where the liability is asserted solely by reason of a person's status (e.g., associated member, protected-series manager).
+Subsection (a)(1) - This provision establishes the traditional, vertical liability shield to protect associated members, series managers, and protected transferees of a protected series of a of a series limited liability company against status-based liability for a debt, obligation, or other liability of the protected series or of the company and is based on Uniform Limited Liability Company Act (2006) (Last Amended 2013), Section 304(a).
+The shield is effective only against status-based liability - i.e., where the liability is asserted solely by reason of a person's status (e.g., associated member, series manager).
 The shield does not protect against direct liability for tortious conduct.
 For a detailed discussion of this issue, see Uniform Limited Liability Company Act (2006) (Last Amended 2013), Section 304(a), cmt., Shield Inapposite for Claims Arising from a Member's or Manager's Own Conduct.

-The protection accorded a protected-series transferee also extends to the series limited liability company.
-See Section 303(d) (providing that, ("[i]f a series limited liability company owns a protected-series transferable interest of a protected series of the company, a provision of this [act]... which applies to a protected-series transferee of the protected series applies to the company in its capacity as an owner of the protected-series transferable interest").
+The protection accorded a protected series transferee also extends to the series limited liability company.
+See Section 303(d) (providing that, ("[i]f a series limited liability company owns a protected series transferable interest of a protected series of the company, a provision of this [act]... which applies to a protected series transferee of the protected series applies to the company in its capacity as an owner of the protected series transferable interest").

-Subsection (a)(2) - This provision is shorter than subsection (a)(1), because an enacting state's limited liability company act addresses most of the roles protected by a company's vertical shield - e.g., a member not in the capacity of an associated member of a protected series.
+Subsection (a)(2) - This provision is shorter than Subsection (a)(1) because an enacting state's limited liability company statute addresses most of the roles protected by a company's vertical shield - e.g., a member not in the capacity of an associated member of a protected series.

 Subsection (b) - This provision establishes the novel, horizontal shields, which are explained in detail in Prefatory Note, Part 7.
-The provision is subject to Section 404, because the "asset by asset" exposure under that section interferes with the non-recourse aspect of the horizontal shields.
+The provision is subject to Section 404 because that Section 404 because that "asset by asset" exposure under that section interferes with the non-recourse aspect of the horizontal shields.

 SECTION 402.
-CLAIM SEEKING TO DISREGARD LIMITATION OF LIABILITY.
+CLAIM SEEKING TO DISREGARD LIMITATION OF

+LIABILITY.

-- (a) Except as otherwise provided in subsection (b), a claim seeking to disregard a limitation in Section 401 is governed by the principles of law and equity, including a principle providing a right to a creditor or holding a person liable for a debt, obligation, or other liability of another person, which would apply if each protected series of a series limited liability company were a limited liability company formed separately from the series limited liability company and distinct from the series limited liability company and any other protected series of the series limited liability company. - (b) The failure of a limited liability company or a protected series to observe formalities relating to the exercise of its powers or management of its activities and affairs is not a ground to disregard a limitation in Section 401(a) but may be a ground to disregard a limitation in Section 401(b). - (c) This section applies to a claim seeking to disregard a limitation of liability applicable to a foreign series limited liability company or foreign protected series and comparable to a limitation stated in Section 401, if: - (1) the claimant is a resident of this state or doing business or registered to do business in this state; or - (2) the claim is to establish or enforce a liability arising under law of this state other than this [act] or from an act or omission in this state.
+(a) Except as otherwise provided in subsection (b), a claim seeking to disregard a limitation in Section 401 is governed by the principles of law and equity, including a principle providing rights to creditors or holding a person liable for a debt, obligation, or other liability of

+- another person, which would apply if each protected series of the series limited liability company - 2 were a limited liability company that is formed separately from the company and distinct from - 3 the company and any other protected series of the company. - 4 (b) The failure of a limited liability company or a protected series to observe formalities - 5 relating to the exercise of its powers or management of its activities and affairs is not a ground to - 6 disregard a limitation in Section 401(a) but may be a ground to disregard a limitation in Section - 7 401(b). - 8 (c) This section applies to a foreign protected series or foreign series limited liability - 9 company in accordance with Section 703.